p65536/Userscripts-Collection/README.md

 ## Recent Updates

 ### 2025/10/24
+- Updated `RedGIFs Video Download Button` (v1.0.1 -> v1.1.0)
+  > Added an "Open in New Tab" button, moved the download button for better access, and improved performance.

 - Updated `RedGIFs Video Download Button` (v1.0.0 -> v1.0.1)
   > Quick patch for site structure changes.
   > Please bear with the visual clumsiness.

 ---